R00tedSec/HTBTool/readme.md

 Im using this project , as a way of learning python so any advice or bug reported will be thanked.

 I am open to new ideas and functionalities that you think the tool needs

+## TO DO ⚒
+* Full nmap with more options ( -A -Pn ....)
+* More HTB Info
+  * User roots, owns
+  * Retired Machines
+  * Server Status
+* Add more tools
+¿ What do you thing i have to add ?

 ## Disclamer ⚡